artefactual-labs/am-apid-docs/dev-manual/api/api-overview.rst

 All calls to the API endpoints require authentication with username and API key.
 These can be submitted as GET parameters (e.g. ``?username=demo&api_key=e6282adabed84e39ffe451f8bf6ff1a67c1fc9f2``) or in the  header (e.g. ``Authorization: ApiKey demo:e6282adabed84e39ffe451f8bf6ff1a67c1fc9f2``).

 There are a number of API endpoints in the Archivematica Dashboard, some of which are proxies to the Storage Service.
-For resource and endpoint descriptions, consult the :ref:`am-api-reference.rst`
+For resource and endpoint descriptions, consult the :ref:`am-api-reference.rst` section.

 .. _api-overview-auth: